jefrailey/advent_of_code_twenty_twenty/log.md

 Solution at: 20:16
 End: 20:38
 Notes: `deque`'s great.
 I had forgotten its second argument, `maxlen` existed until my editor reminded me about it.
 I had some trouble finding the subsequence of addends for the invalid number in part two.
 I started with a while loop and mismanaged the indexes.
 Switching to a for loop helped, but felt like giving up.
 I successfully re-wrote the while loop version after submitting the solution, but I will not be comitting it as I want the repo to represent (for the most part, I am guilty of the occasional post solution variable and function renaming) the implementation that existed when I submitted the solution.

+11DEC2020
+Start: 06:50
+Stop: 08:05
+Notes: I found part one fairly straightforward, but I am struggling with part two.
+I suspect the solution is based on the number of decision points and options at each decision point, but I have not yet determined how to correctly combine those.